 - 1/2 cup red wine vinegar

-- 1 1/4 cups chicken stock low sodium
+- 1 1/4 cups low sodium chicken stock or homemade chicken stock

 - 4 large cherry peppers quartered and seeds removed